 enum values can only be compared for equality/difference using == and !=. enum values cannot be cast to or from any other types.

-When enum values appear in the control-plane API the compiler back-end has to choose a suitable serialization format.
+When enum values appear in the control-plane API the compiler back-end has to choose a suitable serialization data type and representation.

 Expressions on Boolean values